 11. Break up a monochrome room with bursts of colour

 A monochrome scheme can easily be completed with splashes of your child’s favourite accent colour, and it’s easy to update the look if they change their style as they grow older.
 Be daring with a shade that packs a punch, like orange or lime.

+Kids might change there mind often, but sometimes you can't beat a good theme in a bedroom.
+A jungle theme is perfect for seeing your little ones from toddlers through to their early teens.
 To create a rainforest backdrop, paint a wall in a green base colour, then draw a simple treeline one third of the way down the wall.
 Paint the wall below it in your next colour.
 Repeat twice more, moving the treeline lower and using a darker paint.
 Let each coat dry before applying the next.

 You can’t go wrong with a classic star scheme for either gender – and it ages well, too.
 Go for star-studded bedding and accessories in bright colours and jazz up plain white walls with starry decals and stickers.
 Keep the background bright white and add stripes or checks, too.